aws-amplify/amplify-js/CONTRIBUTING.md

 To develop locally alongside a React-Native app, make sure to finish the build steps mentioned in the section: `Setting up for local development`

-Then, run the below command in the root of the amplify-js local repository (auth for example):
+Then, run the below command in the root of the amplify-js local repository with a package name (auth for example):

 ```
-npm run setup-dev:reactnative -- -p @aws-amplify/auth -t ~/path/to/your/rn/app/root
+npm run setup-dev:reactnative -- --packages @aws-amplify/auth --target ~/path/to/your/rn/app/root
 ```

-The options -p is used to specify single or multiple package names and the -t option is used to specify the path to your sample React-Native app.
+The options --packages is used to specify single or multiple package names and the --target option is used to specify the path to your sample React-Native app.
+Optionally, you can use the shorthands flags `-p` and `-t` for packages and target path respectively.

-To devlop multiple/all packages, provide the package names separated by a comma or use the keyword all:
+To develop multiple/all packages, provide the package names separated by a comma or use the keyword all:

 ```
-npm run setup-dev:reactnative -- -p @aws-amplify/auth,aws-amplify-react-native -t ~/path/to/your/rn/app/root
+npm run setup-dev:reactnative -- --packages @aws-amplify/auth,aws-amplify-react-native --target ~/path/to/your/rn/app/root
-npm run setup-dev:reactnative -- -p all -t ~/path/to/your/rn/app/root
+npm run setup-dev:reactnative -- --packages all --target ~/path/to/your/rn/app/root
 ```

-Note: `--` is important to provide arguments as shown above.
+> Note: `--` is important to provide arguments as shown above.

 **Debugging problems with the script**